 We currently represent many survivors who suffered abuse in a variety of circumstances from in-care institutions, religious organisations and sports clubs.
-If this is an issue that has affect you or someone you know please call us in confidence now.
+If this is an issue that has affected you or someone you know please call us in confidence now on 0800 0891 331.

 Thompsons in the News

 Glasgow Evening Times - 08 September 2021

 Fornethy House survivors take to Glasgow's George Square in calls for justice

 Reporting on the recent George Square protest carried out by members of The Fornethy House Residential School Survivors group, the Glasgow Evening Times posts images of the day and interviews with those who took part.
 The action sought to highlight the plight of survivors and their calls for justice.
 It followed recent revelations that many women have since found all records of their time at Fornethy House have disappeared.

 Thompsons Partner Laura Conner, who is acting on behalf of around 130 Fornethy abuse survivors, attended the demonstration.
 She said, “I find it impossible to believe that there is nothing within any records at the council in relation to why [the girls] were placed [in Fornethy House].

 “One of the points that is most important to many survivors is understanding why they were there and understanding that is part of their journey to attempting to deal with the traumatic events which occurred and the illnesses they continue to suffer as a result.”

 STV News – 08 September 2021

 Sexual abuse survivors accuse council of losing records